 13 Very Fun Relay Games

-Game #1: Baby Care Relay
+Game #1: Baby Care Relay Games

 Players: Small to medium groups

-Try to come up with life size baby dolls to play this game.
+Try to come up with life-size baby dolls to play this game.
 Each team will have close to the same size baby and the same items to dress their baby.

-This game is a great youth group game, great game for a child development class and for a baby shower.
+This game is a great youth group game, a great game for a child development class, and for a baby shower.
 Discuss the do’s and don’ts about taking care of a baby after this game.
 One of them is never leave a child alone in a tub and baby powder is not used by many parents because it’s not good for babies to inhale.

 Created by R. Scheel, Fun-Attic, Inc.